chidibangzz/ProGamer/README.md

 * Ryland Quirk
    * Created the sign-up functionality
-   * Created the sign-up page
+   * Created the "Sign-Up" page
    * Created the MongoDB server backend
    * Assisted in the creation of the backend routes